 The agreement, effective March 31, 2020, has a five year term and will automatically be renewed for successive one year periods thereafter unless notice of intention not to renew is given by either party at least 180 days before the end of the term.

 14. Commitments

-As at December 31, 2022, outstanding commitments to fund mortgages over the next 12 months totaled \$15,361,061 (2021 - \$10,471,292), all of which funding is contingent upon completing certain milestones by the borrower.
+As at December 31, 2023, outstanding commitments to fund mortgages over the next 12 months totaled \$9,833,794 (2022 - \$14,931,607).
+The funding commitments are contingent upon completion of certain milestones by the borrowers.